-The embedding-based strategy is to learn the supplemental features of users and items from knowledge graphs as embeddings, which can be employed in the recommendation by such as the cross-domain recommendation methods and transfer learning retrospected in Sec.~\ref{Other_Models}.
-Based on this strategy, a lot of works were carried out.
-For instance, kaHFM \cite{anelli2019make} learns item's embeddings of semantic features from a textual knowledge graph as a supplement to the factorization machine (FM) \cite{rendle2010factorization}.
-By extracting the structure, textual, and visual features of items from three different knowledge graphs, CKE \cite{zhang2016collaborative} constructs a synthetic embedding for each item as supplementary information.
-In general, since the efficiency of GNNs in preserving both entity features and relations of knowledge graphs, applying them to the embedding-based strategy is a common-used method \cite{wang2019knowledge, wang2019kgat}.
-Among these works, for a user, how to accurately measure the high-order proximity between his interacted items and those far away named ``remote'' items in knowledge graphs is an open and important focus because the ``remote'' items are candidates of diverse recommendations to the user.
-For such purposes, for instance, KGCN \cite{wang2019knowledge} deepens the range of neighborhoods from one hop to multiple hops away, aiming to measure the proximity between nodes with a longer distance.
-Meanwhile, discriminating the unequal influences of a central node's different neighbors is another focus.
-Based on GATs \cite{velivckovic2017graph}, KGAT \cite{wang2019kgat} builds an attention-based aggregation learning different contribution weights from neighbors.
-Similarly, Hyper-Know \cite{ma2021knowledge} realizes that by building aggregations using hyperbolic attention with Einstein midpoint in hyperbolic space.
-In the training of these models, unobserved edges are usually taken as negative samples \cite{pan2008one, he2016fast}.
-However, Togashi et al. \cite{togashi2020alleviating} argued that such a strategy for negative sampling could aggravate the cold start problem as a consequence of handing new items as negative samples, leading to biased and sub-optimal results toward already popularized items.
-To deal with the problem, Togashi et al. proposed KGPL applying pseudo-labeling \cite{lee2013pseudo} to distinguish possible weak-positive pairs in unobserved edges.
+By learning the supplemental features as embeddings of users and items from knowledge graphs, the embedding-based strategy can employ knowledge in recommendation by methods of cross-domain recommendation or transfer learning retrospected in Sec.~\ref{Other_Models}.
+Built on this strategy, various models were proposed.
+For instance, by means of a textual knowledge graph, kaHFM \cite{anelli2019make} can learn item's embeddings of semantic features as a supplement to factorization machine (FM) \cite{rendle2010factorization}.
+After extracting the structural, textual and visual features of items from three different knowledge graphs, CKE \cite{zhang2016collaborative} can construct a synthetic embedding for each item as a supplement.
+In general, since the efficiency in representing the features of entities and relations in knowledge graphs, it is a common-used method to apply GNNs to the embedding-based strategy \cite{wang2019knowledge, wang2019kgat}.
+Among them, as for a user, how to accurately measure the high-order proximity between his interacted items and those far away from him (named ``remote'' items) in a knowledge graph is an open and important issue because the ``remote'' items can be recognized as candidates of diverse recommendations to the user.
+For such purposes, for instance, by deepening the range of neighborhood from one hop to multiple hops away, KGCN \cite{wang2019knowledge} can measure the proximity between nodes with a longer distance.
+Meanwhile, discriminating the unequal influences on a node from its different neighbors is another focus.
+Based on GATs \cite{velivckovic2017graph}, KGAT \cite{wang2019kgat} builds an attention-based aggregator that can learn the different contribution weights from a node's neighbors.
+In the same way, in the hyperbolic space Hyper-Know \cite{ma2021knowledge} builds an aggregator that can learn hyperbolic attention with Einstein midpoint.
+In the training process of these models, unobserved edges were used to be commonly considered as negative samples \cite{pan2008one, he2016fast}.
+However, Togashi et al. \cite{togashi2020alleviating} uncovered that such a negative sampling strategy could aggravate the cold start problem as a consequence of taking new items as negative samples, leading to biased and sub-optimal recommendation results toward already popularized items.
+To make up for the flaw, by applying pseudo-labeling \cite{lee2013pseudo} to distinguish possible weak-positive pairs in unobserved edges, Togashi et al. proposed KGPL.
 Besides, more subsequent works \cite{wang2020reinforced,chen2020jointly} have been devoted to this focus in recent years.